apache/www-site/content/history/mirror-history.md

 In August 2015, deploying the mod_lua based system significantly improved response times.

-By 2021, a download mirror had to allocate at least 180 gigabytes of space for all Apache products available for download.
+By 2021, a download mirror had to allocate at least 180 gigabytes of space for all Apache projects available for download.

 <h3 id="moving">Moving away from the mirror system</h3>

 When the download-mirror system started, the bandwidth to support downloads was very expensive.
 Mirror sites, as well as providing faster download times for requestors near them, also helped share the bandwidth costs.
 Over the years, more than a thousand organizations hosted ASF download-mirror sites, some for long periods.
-This contribution was enormously important to the mission of The ASF, and to the world of open-source software in general.
+This contribution was enormously important to the mission of The ASF, and to the world of open source software in general.

 Technology has advanced and bandwidth costs have dropped.
 The time has come to move The ASF's download distribution to a service that has professional support, to better suit the position the foundation and its projects have in today's world.
-The ASF is a major player in the open-source technology sector, and our download options should support and reflect that status.
+The ASF is a major player in the open source technology sector, and our download options should support and reflect that status.

 In the third quarter of 2021, the time was right to move to the new CDN.